UnexomWid/SudoF4/README.md

 Yeah, that's fucked.
 Most people use task manager anyway, so the hook is pointless.

-`Alt+F4` is an explicit request - the user wants the program to close immediately.
+`Alt + F4` is an explicit request - the user wants the program to close immediately.

 To hook `Alt + F4` is to assume you understand what the user wants more than the user does.